Lipen/discrete-math-course/typst/hw4.typ

 )[
   - *Knyazev* gives an initial testimony (truth value $K$, unknown).
   - *Faraonov* says: "Knyazev's testimony is false."
-  - *Tsaryov* says: "Faraonov is lying."
+  - *Tsaryov* states: "Faraonov is lying."
-  - *Knyazev* (recalled) adds: "Both Faraonov and Tsaryov lied."
+  - *Knyazev* (called again) adds: "Both Faraonov and Tsaryov lied."
 ]

 + Formalize all four statements.
-+ List all consistent truth-value assignments.
++ Find all consistent truth assignments.
-+ Which statements are determinately true/false in every assignment?
-Which depend on $K$?
++ Which statements are forced to be true or false?
+Which remain undetermined?

 == Problem 7: The Council Chamber Paradox